alejandralopezgalan/HR-Analytics-PowerBI/README.md

 <br/> _Demographics_ page includes key statistics such as:
-- Age Distribution: Employees range in age from 18 to 51 years old, with the majority (874 employees) being between 20 and 29 years old.
+- Age Distribution: Employees range in age from 18 to 51 years, with the majority (874 employees) falling within the 20-29 age group.
+This highlights a workforce predominantly comprised of younger professionals.
-- Marital Status: The largest group of employees is single, comprising 42.45% of the total (624 employees).
+- Marital Status: The largest demographic by marital status is married (624 employees).
+This is followed by single employees (549) and those who are divorced (297).
-- Gender Distribution: The majority of employees are females, particularly those between 30 and 39 years old.
+- Gender Distribution: The company’s workforce is predominantly female, with a significant concentration of women aged between 30 and 39 years.
+Gender representation across other age groups is evenly distributed.
-- Ethnicity: The highest number of employees identify as white, with an average salary of around $110K.
+- Ethnicity: The majority of employees identify as white, with an average salary of approximately $115K.
+Other ethnic groups contribute to the company’s diversity, each with their respective salary averages.

 ![demographics](assets/img/project1-demographics.png)